ahmed-jtt745/Practice-repo/README.md

 9. Build a button with gradient background and rounded corners.
 10. Create a card with border, padding, and shadow.

+The questions will be updated as I will progress further
 ---